 - Pregnant people can spread the virus to their fetus through the placenta

-It’s also possible for people to get monkeypox from infected animals by:
+It’s also possible for people to get mpox from infected animals by:

 - Being scratched or bitten by an infected animal